bltarkany/Crystal-Collector/README.md

 * The random number shown at the start of the game should be between 19 - 120.

 * Each crystal should have a random hidden value between 1 - 12.

+* Utilize global functions to minimize game logic needs.

+* Usage of onClick methods can be applied to any crystal photo of your choice.